bparanj/crystal/computer/os/linux/utilities.md

 What language is pwd, ls, cat and other commands in Linux implemented?

 The `pwd`, `ls`, `cat`, and many other basic Linux commands are implemented in **C**.
-These commands are part of the GNU core utilities, and C is commonly used because it's a low-level language that provides high performance and direct interaction with the operating system's kernel.
+These commands are part of the GNU core utilities, and C is  used because it's a low-level language that provides high performance and direct interaction with the operating system's kernel.

 What are utilities in Linux?